 Even if you are new to caring for a young animal, it may come as no surprise to know that the care they need is somewhat different to that of an adult pet.
 From the food that they eat to the way that they behave, there are some elements of puppy and kitten care that may be unexpected.
 Nevertheless, it is essential to adapt the way in which we care for any animal to suit their life stage.
 By providing your puppy and kitten with proper support, you can ensure they grow into healthy, happy adults.

-To help you on your journey together, here is our top care tips for looking after your puppy or kitten.
+To help you on your per adoption journey together, here are our top care tips for looking after your puppy or kitten.

 Stay patient by remembering that she is just a baby.